Aliases for SPP1 Gene

 The protein encoded by this gene is involved in the attachment of osteoclasts to the mineralized bone matrix.
 The encoded protein is secreted and binds hydroxyapatite with high affinity.
 The osteoclast vitronectin receptor is found in the cell membrane and may be involved in the binding to this protein.
 This protein is also a cytokine that upregulates expression of interferon-gamma and interleukin-12.
 Several transcript variants encoding different isoforms have been found for this gene. [provided by RefSeq, Oct 2011]

 GeneCards Summary for SPP1 Gene

 SPP1 (Secreted Phosphoprotein 1) is a Protein Coding gene.
-Diseases associated with SPP1 include malignant pleural mesothelioma and pediatric systemic lupus erythematosus.
-Among its related pathways are Degradation of the extracellular matrix and Signaling by GPCR.
+Diseases associated with SPP1 include Pediatric Systemic Lupus Erythematosus and Malignant Pleural Mesothelioma.
+Among its related pathways are Interleukin-3, 5 and GM-CSF signaling and Integrin Pathway.
 GO annotations related to this gene include cytokine activity and extracellular matrix binding.

 UniProtKB/Swiss-Prot for SPP1 Gene

 Binds tightly to hydroxyapatite.
 Appears to form an integral part of the mineralized matrix.
 Probably important to cell-matrix interaction.